iyjang1026/P1/README.md

 Install P1 package
 ---
--install or git clone this repository
+1. install or git clone this repository
--cd installed directory and type terminal this,
+2. cd installed directory and type terminal this,
 ```bash
 pip install -e .
 ```